tshepo-codes/sigma-coding-challenge/README.md

 * Run `npm install` to install dependencies
 * Run `serverless offline` to run the server locally
 * Use an http client to test enpoints
-    * I've provided a postman collection with all the endpoints in the collections direction of this repo
+    * I've provided a postman collection with all the endpoints in the collections directory of this repo

 ### Endpoints
 The solution has two http endpoints: